 2. Use the Right Software

 Microsoft Word is an excellent tool for creating resumes…if you aren’t a graphic designer.
 When building a graphic-design-focused resume, it’s best to use design software like Illustrator or InDesign.
-These programs allow you to develop cohesive designs that work well for both printed and digital resumes.
+These programs allow you to develop cohesive designs that work well in both printed and digital resumes.
 Using them to create your resume also shows off your skills for working with the tools that frequently surface in the field.

 3. Think Twice Before Using a Template